-Allergy sufferers rejoice!
-We are finally blessed with a range of hypoallergenic dogs!
-No more sneezing, itching, watery eyes or rashes!
+Dog lovers who are allergy sufferers rejoice!
+We are blessed with a range of hypoallergenic dogs!
+No more sneezing, itching, watery eyes, or rashes!

 Sounds too good to be true?